-The whole premise of color analysis is that by wearing the colors already in you, same value, warmth, and saturation, you get the youngest, healthiest, most perfected skin.
-You also look least artificially made-up in color analyzed cosmetic colours.
+The wonderful benefit of colour analysis is that by wearing the colours already in you, same value, warmth, and saturation, you get the youngest, healthiest, most perfected skin.
+You also look least artificially made-up in colour analyzed cosmetic colours.

 Sorry for all the links, but these images are copyrighted.
 May take some patience.
 They should open in a new window.